Skip to navigation Skip to content

 • complete the coding as per Table 5 on the Customer First tab in Notification and assessment of shared care arrangements for FTB.
 Make sure the:

-• FTB Shared Care (FSC) screen shows the customer’s actual care for FTB purposes (for example 0%)
+• FTB Shared Care (FSC) screen shows the party’s actual care for FTB purposes (for example 0%)

-• SSA Shared Care (SSC) screen shows the customer is still the principal carer with the percentage of care as per the written arrangement for ISP purposes (for example 70%), and
+• SSA Shared Care (SSC) screen shows the party is still the principal carer with the percentage of care as per the written arrangement for ISP purposes (for example 70%), and

 • Date of Event (DOV) of both care records are the same, in line with the decision made